A new survey of Berlin refugees by the Hertie School reveals a high level of trust in German institutions and citizens.

 - Little idea of the role NGOs play, despite major support to government efforts.

-Berlin, 2 September 2016 – A new survey of Berlin refugees by the Hertie School of Governance reveals a high level of trust in German institutions and citizens.
+Berlin, 2 September 2016 – A new survey of Berlin refugees by the Hertie School reveals a high level of trust in German institutions and citizens.
 A majority of refugees also say they feel safe and would like to have more information about the job market.

 The survey, Refugees in Berlin 2015/16: Perceptions of basic public service delivery, was carried out by Hertie School students, staff, and refugees participating in spring 2016 courses, under the academic direction of Prof. Dr. Gerhard Hammerschmid and Anca Oprisor.
 The survey is based on interviews with 351 asylum seekers in Berlin from Afghanistan, Albania, Iraq, Kosovo and Syria.